noyosi/nginx-docker-setup/README.md

 # NGINX Docker Setup

-This project aims to fulfill the requirements of the SimilarWeb Production Engineer Junior position home assignment.
-It involves setting up an NGINX server running inside a Docker container, with the capability to update the server's configuration without downtime.
+This project involves setting up an NGINX server running inside a Docker container, with the capability to update the server's configuration without downtime.

 ## Features